-FOR M 10-Q (Mayle One) (Mark One) ☑ QUARTERLY REPORT PURSUANT 1934 TO SECTION 13 OR 15(d) OF TH HE SECURITIES EXCHA ANGE ACT OF ended September 30, 202 OR 1 TRANSITION REPORT PURSUANT 1934 TO SECTION 13 OR 15(d) OF TI HE SECURITIES EXCHA ANGE ACT OF For the transition peri od from to Commission file number 001-36156 YTE, INC. (Exact name of registran t as specified in its charter) Delaware 20-54553 98 (State or other jurisdiction of (I.R.S.
-Empl loyer incorporation or organization) Identification 1 No.) South San Francis (Address of principal ex c Court, Suite 300 sco, California 94080 executive offices, zip code) ' , 243-6300 umber, including area code) Securities registered pursua nnt to Section 12(b) of the A ct: Title of each class Trading Symbol(s) Name of each excha register ange on which ed Common Stock, par value, \$0.001 per share VCYT The Nasdaq Stock Market LLC or 15(d) of the Securities Exchange Act of 1934 duri 2) has been subject to such filing requirements for the Indicate by check mark whether the registegulation S-T (\S 232.405 of this chapter) durings x No \square equired to be submitted pursuant to Rule 405 of registrant was required to submit such files).
+FORM 10-Q

+(Mark One)

+☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the quarterly period ended March 31, 2022 OR

+□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the transition period from to

+Commission file number 001-36156

+(Exact name of registrant as specified in its charter)

+Delaware

+(State or other jurisdiction of incorporation or organization)

+20-5455398 (I.R.S.
+Employer Identification No.)

+6000 Shoreline Court, Suite 300 South San Francisco, California 94080 (Address of principal executive offices, zip code)

+(Registrant's telephone number, including area code)

+Securities registered pursuant to Section 12(b) of the Act:

+Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, par value, \$0.001 per share VCYT The Nasdaq Stock Market LLC

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes x No \Box

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes x No \Box

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-5 he definitions of "large acceler rated filer," "accelerated filer," "smaller reporting compar 1 0 1 3 Large accelerated filer . x Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. □ Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes □ No × As of November 3, 2021, th ere were 71,043,062 shares of common stock, par value \$0.001 per share, outstanding.
+Large accelerated filer х Accelerated filer

+Non-accelerated filer Smaller reporting company

+Emerging growth company

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes \Box No x

+As of April 26, 2022, there were 71,445,343 shares of common stock, par value \$0.001 per share, outstanding.